WeblateOrg/weblate/docs/api.rst

     :>json float failing_checks_percent: percentage of strings failing checks :>json int failing_checks_words: number of words with failing checks :>json string filename: translation filename
-    :>json int fuzzy: number of strings marked for review :>json float fuzzy_percent: percentage of strings marked for review :>json int fuzzy_words: number of words marked for review :>json int have_comment: number of strings with comment :>json int have_suggestion: number of strings with suggestion :>json boolean is_template: whether the translation has a monolingual base
+    :>json int fuzzy: number of fuzzy (marked for edit) strings :>json float fuzzy_percent: percentage of fuzzy (marked for edit) strings :>json int fuzzy_words: number of words in fuzzy (marked for edit) strings :>json int have_comment: number of strings with comment :>json int have_suggestion: number of strings with suggestion :>json boolean is_template: whether the translation has a monolingual base